conp-pcno-training/SDC-LOSSLESS-QC/_episodes/03-introduction_to_the_quality_control_procedure.md

 ![QC Artefact Example]({{ page.root }}/fig/qc_marks_example.png "QC Artefact Example")

 This figure is an example of the component EEG data scroll plot.
 This is the window that you will be interacting with as you QC.
-As you scroll through the data, ensure that you agree with the decisions that the pipeline made about your data.
+As you scroll through the data, ensure that you agree with the decisions that the pipeline made about your data with regards to channels and time periods.
 You will also be looking for artefacts as you scroll through.
-The above figure has several examples of time periods that the pipeline marked as artefactual for various reasons as well as artefacts that are in components during remaining time periods.
+The above figure has several examples of time periods that the pipeline marked as artefactual for various reasons as well as artefacts during remaining time periods.

-During the time period of 542-543 seconds, several components have an artefact.
+In the above figure, the time periods are being correctly marked for removal because these time periods are artefactual.
+During the time period of 542-543 seconds, there are several components with an artefact.
 These artefact have unusually high amplitudes compared to cortical data and are seen as large spikes.
+Artefacts can be removed from the data by adding a manual mark to the components or time periods.
+Following episodes will describe how to interact with the data and how to make decisions about removing artefacts.

 {% include links.md %}